- Onset after trauma, surgery or systemic infection

 Observe how the patient appears and behaves in the consultation.
 For example, do they seem confused or depressed?

 A patient with large, multiple or unrelated areas affected would be of particular concern.
 Unless the affected area is clearly defined, it may not be possible to perform a complete neurological examination (sensation, sensory awareness, power, reflexes).

 You should assess the movement of limbs and cervical spine.
 Any objective weakness or other neurological deficits would be significant until proven harmless.

 Examine the skin for temperature differences or rashes, and check pulses as required.
-Note Lhermitte’s sign, with a neuralgic spinal sensation at neck flexion suggesting MS. Tinel’s and Phalen’s tests can be done on the wrists to assess for carpal tunnel syndrome, albeit with fairly poor reliability.
+Note Lhermitte’s sign, in which a neuralgic spinal sensation is felt by the patient at neck flexion, suggesting MS. Tinel’s and Phalen’s tests can be done on the wrists to assess for carpal tunnel syndrome, albeit with fairly poor reliability.

-Patients need to be investigated to identify the underlying diagnosis and referred promptly if they:
+Patients need to be investigated to identify the underlying diagnosis and referred promptly in the following situations.

-- Have sudden onset or unusual distribution of symptoms
+- They have sudden onset or unusual distribution of symptoms

-- Are at risk, for example, are elderly, have diabetes or are in generally poor health
+- They are at risk, for example, are elderly, have diabetes or are in generally poor health

-This is an updated version of an article that was first published in May 2014.
+- Dr Tillmann Jacobi is a GP in York.
+This is an updated version of an article that was first published in May 2016.